kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 #### System infrastructure objects

-Even in a kcp workspace, some certain objects --- called here "system infrastructure objects" --- are created as a consequence of certain other objects or things.
+Even in a workspace, some certain objects --- called here "system infrastructure objects" --- are created as a consequence of certain other objects or things.
 The system infrastructure objects are tolerated in the center and do not propagate toward the edge.
 Here is